LibertyEngineeringMovement/CommonJs/README.md

 7. String.contains()
 8. String.endsWith()
 9. String.startsWith()
+10. String.trim()
-10. Object.is()
+11. Object.is()
-11. Object.setPrototypeOf()
+12. Object.setPrototypeOf()
-12. Number.parseFloat()
+13. Number.parseFloat()
-13. JSON //this is for the Parse and Stringify functions.
+14. JSON //this is for the Parse and Stringify functions.

 ## The following are from a collection of code that I have found, modified, or just wrote outright. ##